 Best Season to travel in the Everest

 Like many other treks in Nepal, spring (March to May) and autumn (October- November) are the best seasons to trek in the Everest region.
-These pre-monsoon (spring) and post-monsoon (autumn) seasons have a clear sky, less chance of rainfall, and rewards you with the best view of mountains.
+These pre-monsoon (spring) and post-monsoon (autumn) seasons have a clear sky and less chance of rainfall, and reward you with the best view of mountains.
 However, you may have to face the crowd during these times of the year.
-You can adjust your schedule a little early or little late than the main season if you seek solitude in the Himalayas.
+You can adjust your schedule a little earlier or a little later than the main season if you seek solitude in the Himalayas.
 The detailed description of each trekking season can give you some idea about the perfect time to trek.

 Spring Season (March-May)